jfox13-nd/San-Jose-DOT-Crash-Analysis-Tools/README.md

     * The geometry of a single feature in the DOT's "Street Centerlines" map of San Jose
 * Road
     * A collection of contiguous street segments with the same name and DOT street classification
+    * Every street segment within a road must touch territory under the jurisdiction of the city of San Jose
+        * The "munileft" or the "muniright" field for that street segment must have a value of "sj"

 ## Setup